doctea/Microlidian/README.md

 - Menu options and hotkeys to force reboot + firmware update modes:
   - Hold BACK button for 4 seconds to reboot (useful if the screen hasn't started up after a cold boot, or similar)
   - Hold BACK button for 4 seconds while holding encoder button for 3 seconds to go into firmware update mode
+- Screen doesn't turn on first time on the revision 1 hardware, ~~don't know why~~ needed RES connecting to VCC via 100ohm resistor!.
+Hold the 'back' button for 4+ seconds to force a reboot and it will usually start working!
+  - To try: adding a 47k pullup resistor from CS->BLK (didn't help by itself)